 Operators can choose to offer online slots, online table games, or even both if they want to.
 And many license applicants have applied for both licenses.
 The first regulated PA online casinos started operating on the market on July 15th, 2018.
 The pacesetters of this new dawn included the likes of Parx Online Casino and Hollywood Online Casino.

 With time, many more operators followed suit, and as we speak, here is a list of all casino operators that are offering online casino games in PA by the end of July 2020;

 The online casino operator needs a partnership with a brick-and-mortar casino in Pennsylvania to offer legal and licensed online gambling in Pennsylvania.
 There are currently 13 land-based casinos in Pennsylvania.

 The land-based casinos with online presence are:

-Moreover, other reputable brands like Golden Nugget and MGM are also on the way to offer online casino games in PA after their permits were finally approved.
+Moreover, other reputable brands like Golden Nugget and MGM are also on the way to offering online casino games in PA after their permits were finally approved.

 The Pennsylvania state assembly recently passed the HB 271 bill into law.
-It’s the cornerstone of legal internet gaming operations with details of what is allowed for both residents and online casino operators who offer or plan on providing iGaming services.
+It’s the cornerstone of legal internet gaming operations with details of what is allowed for residents and online casino operators who provide gaming services.

 As we speak, this HB 271 law is quite comprehensive.
 However, before it was officially passed into law by the state assembly, it underwent many revisions for fine-tuning.
 In a nutshell, other than online gaming, HB 271 has also legalized the following;